 Consider a Cover

 A well-fit cover to wrap your TV in when not in use will protect it from some of the dangers already mentioned including dust, temperature cycling, and direct sun damage.
-Covers are highly recommended to those in colder climates, or desert like climates, where temperatures swing severely between day and night.
+Like we explained in our guide on how to protect outside TVs, covers are highly recommended to those in colder climates, or desert-like climates, where temperatures swing severely between day and night.

 Consider an Enclosure/Shell